wanderingcoderr/api/README.md

 - DO NOT change json/csv directly.
 They get replaced automatically

 ## Notes
-- Do not use the "Current Status" in raw_data.json as we are rarely able to map the status to exact patient anymore.
+- Don't use the "Current Status" in raw_data.json as we are rarely able to map the status to exact patient anymore.
 This will soon be deprecated in a future version of the API.